interglobalmedia/sectioning-html/pre_session_4_notes_feb_23_21.md

 11. For those who want to get started with creating a sticky footer, they can refer to my [Creating a Basic Sticky Footer with CSS](https://github.com/interglobalmedia/basic-sticky-footer/blob/master/basic-sticky-footer.md) slide deck and follow the steps there.

+12. Demonstrate how to use the Notes extension for class notes.

 And that is it for now!